matchmore/unity-sdk/README.md

 ## Usage

 ```
-	//use static instance
-	var API_KEY = //get the api key in from the portal
+        //get the api key from our portal
+        var config = Matchmore.Config.WithApiKey(apiKey);
+        Matchmore.Configure(config);
-	Matchmore.Configure(API_KEY); // we register the device as the main device
+	    // we register the device as the main device
         var mainDevice = Matchmore.Instance.MainDevice;

         //methods interacting with devices by default use the main device, but there are overloads to provide other devices
-	Matchmore.Instance.CreatePublication(new Publication
+        var pub = Matchmore.Instance.CreatePublication(new Publication
         {
             Topic = "Unity",
             Duration = 30,